Bushy Park (New Zealand): History

 A celebration of the centenary of the Bushy Park reserve was held on 27–28 October 2006.
 In 2009, Bushy Park was judged as being one of the top 25 ecological restoration projects in Australasia.
 In 2014, there was an incursion of rats into the sanctuary.
 The Bushy Park trust mobilised volunteers to assist with predator control to eliminate the rats, but also announced their intention to seek funding for a paid full-time staff.

 The forest reserve and homestead were renamed Bushy Park Tarapuruhi in 2019.
 The meaning of tarapuruhi in the Māori language is "place of abundant bird life".
 In 2020, work began to extend the forest reserve by retiring a 2 ha paddock that had been leased out for grazing, and restoring it with plants sourced from within the reserve.
 In 2022, a further project commenced to revegetate an area of 4 ha of paddock within the sanctuary boundary.
 The project was expected to take between three and five years, and required the expansion of the sanctuary's plant nursery and shadehouses.
 In 2023, Bushy Park Tarapuruhi was chosen as one of three venues for a national celebration of the centenary of the founding of the Forest & Bird Protection Society.

-In 2025, a tree fell over the pest exclusion fence in a storm, and evidence was found of rat incursion into the sanctuary.
+In April 2025, a tree fell over the pest exclusion fence in a storm, and evidence was found of rat incursion into the sanctuary.
 An emergency response was mobilised to trap any predators that had entered the sanctuary.
+In June 2025, the Bush Park Tarapuruhi Trust received a grant of $100,000 for the establishment of a walkway focussing on rongoā (traditional Māori medicine).
+The scope of work includes an accessible pathway, a board walk and a composting toilet.